 Repurposing Content to Social Media

-Most people think of repurposing content to fit social media as just slapping up a photo and a link to their blog.
+Most people think of content repurposing tips to fit social media as just slapping up a photo and a link to their blog.
 But, the truth is that all of your posts will do remarkably better across all platforms, if you keep in mind what works best for each social network – and when.

 Frac.tl and BuzzStream analyzed over 200,000 different pieces of content from 11 different market verticals to try to understand what content get shared most on social media.
-As it turns out, different types of posts across different industries do better in different months.
+As it turns out, different types of posts across different social media industries do better in different months.

-For the purpose of the study, “what-posts” were posts that provided deeper information on a topic (comparisons, etc), while “why-posts” asked a question and provided follow-up by means of studies and insights and ended with a focused conclusion.
+For the purpose of the study, “what-posts” were blog posts that provided deeper information on a topic (comparisons, etc), while “why-posts” asked a question and provided follow-up by means of studies and insights and ended with a focused conclusion.

 List posts were in the lead overall, with over 20,000 shares per month, or 22.45% social traction, narrowly followed by why-posts at 22.35%.